Focus on Economic Data: U.S. Real GDP Growth, 2nd Quarter 2012 (Third Estimate)

 [Note to teachers: NIPAs (national income and product accounts) are the BEA's economic measurements that “display the value and composition of national output and the distribution of incomes generated in its production.”
 Source: BEA Glossary ]

-[Note to Teachers: Ask your students how they feel about the health of the U.S economy.
+Students: How do you feel about the health of the U.S economy?
 Is it getting better?
 Worse?
-Is 1.7 or even 3 percent GDP growth enough when almost 13 million Americans are still unemployed and many more are underemployed?]
+Is 1.7 or even 3 percent GDP growth enough when almost 13 million Americans are still unemployed and many more are underemployed?

 "Real gross domestic product -- the output of goods and services produced by labor and property located in the United States -- increased at an annual rate of 1.3 percent in the second quarter of 2012 (that is, from the first quarter to the second quarter), according to the "third" estimate released by the Bureau of Economic Analysis.
 In the first quarter, real GDP increased 2.0 percent."
 (U.S. Bureau of Economic Analysis, Gross Domestic Product: Second Quarter 2012 (September 27, 2012.)